The Great Pacific Ocean (EP)

 The Great Pacific Ocean is the second EP by Canadian rock band Thrush Hermit, released in 1995 on CD and 12" picture disc by Murderecords.
-The EP was recorded and mixed by Steve Albini.
+It was recorded in Chicago with Steve Albini.

-AllMusic noted about the EP, "Fans of the genre who haven't yet, should check out this short but sweet offering that, while reminiscent of Pavement, Guided By Voices, and Sebedoh, certainly retains its own value and identity."
+Following the EP's release, the band signed with Elektra Entertainment in 1996, which issued their first full-length album, Sweet Homewrecker, in 1997.

+Reception

+AllMusic described the EP as a short but appealing release, comparing it to the work of Pavement, Guided by Voices and Sebadoh while noting that it retained an identity of its own.